On the radar

 How we quote uplift as a band, not a number, before we have your data

-By Sagar Sharma 5 min read
+By Sagar Sharma 4 min read

 There is a number every F&B operator has been quoted at some point.
 A consultant, a tool, a pitch deck — and a single, confident figure for how much margin they will find you.
 It is always precise.
 It is always before anyone has looked at your menu.

 That number is invented.
 Not maliciously, usually — it is an average dressed up as a forecast.
 But it is invented, and once you have run a few operations you can feel it.
 So Couverte does not quote one.
 Where a competitor puts a single figure, we put a band — a range, with the research it came from named next to it.
-This post is about why, and exactly what the band is made of.
+Here is why, and exactly what the band is made of.

 Why a single number cannot be honest yet